cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

         return &types.MsgPlayMoveResponse{}, nil
     }
     ```
-2. The **reject message**, which should be valid only if the player never played.
-Again if you create it with Starport:
+2. The **reject message**, which should be valid only if the player never played any moves in this game.
+Again, if you create it with Starport:
     ```sh
     $ starport scaffold message rejectGame idValue --module checkers
     ```